LiaScript/docs/README.md

                           --{{3}}--
 If we are talking about embedding scripts, that perform some kind of calculation, data analysis, etc. Why shouldn't this be visible to the user as well?
-In LiaScript you can inspect these highlighted elements with rounded corners, which represent the result of a script, simply be double-clicking or double-tabbing.
+We all know what can happen when you cannot get access to primary data and the code that was used to analyze it.
+In LiaScript you can inspect these highlighted elements with rounded corners, which represent the result of a script, simply by double-clicking or double-tabbing.
 The user can manipulate them and observe the results, simply by changing the code.
 If the editor is closed, then the code gets reevaluated.

                             {{3}}
-> We all know what can happen when you cannot get access to primary data and the
-> code that was used to analyze it.
-Europe's entire austerity policy after the
+> Europe's entire austerity policy after the debt crisis was based on wrong
-> debt crisis was based on wrong conclusions drawn from incorrect data and false
+> conclusions drawn from incorrect data and false calculations from a
-> calculations from a single Excel spreadsheet.
+> **single Excel spreadsheet**.
 >
 > https://en.wikipedia.org/wiki/Growth_in_a_Time_of_Debt